borfergi/stock-market-data-pipeline/README.md

 ## Setup

 > [!WARNING]
-> It's possible to be charged.
-Pending explanation...
+> Please be aware that this project deploys and runs Google cloud services that may incur charges.

 ### Pre-requisites